merative/acd-containers/src/pages/planning/namespace.md

 toc: true
 ---

-IBM Watson Annotator for Clinical Data (ACD) Container Edition handles installation and management of the ACD service using an ACD operator.
-Both the operator and service resources are installed by default into a dedicated namespace.

-The ACD operator may be deployed into different namespaces, one per namespace, or cluster-wide where it will be available to all namespaces. `ibm-wh-acd-operator-system` is the default namespace used when [installing the operator using the CLI](https://ibm.github.io/acd-containers/installing/installing/#install-the-acd-operator-using-cloudctl) to one namespace, and `openshift-operators` is the default namespace used when [installing the operator using the web console](https://ibm.github.io/acd-containers/installing/installing/#install-the-acd-operator-using-the-web-console) to all namespaces.

-The ACD service may be deployed into the same namespace as its operator or to a different dedicated namespace, one per namespace. `ibm-wh-acd-operator-system` is the default namespace used when [installing the ACD service using the CLI](https://ibm.github.io/acd-containers/installing/installing/#install-the-acd-service-using-cloudctl).
-The default namespace can be overridden with a different namespace at install time.

-All resources created for an ACD installation are namespace-scoped except for the ACD CustomResourceDefinition (CRD) itself.
+All ACD resources are namespace-scoped except for the ACD CustomResourceDefinition (CRD) itself.
 CustomResourceDefinitions are cluster resources and are available to all namespaces.

-The IBM Operator Catalog provides a catalog of IBM provided operators.
-The catalog is the only installation done to an existing system namespace.
-The `openshift-marketplace` namespace is the default namespace used.

 Namespaces must be valid [DNS](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-label-names) label names.

+IBM Watson Annotator for Clinical Data (ACD) Container Edition handles installation and management of the ACD service using an ACD operator.
+The ACD operator and its management of its ACD operands are different depending on the selected installation mode.
+The installation mode can be one of the following:

+## Option 1: All namespaces mode

+When the ACD operator is installed using all namespaces mode, a single ACD operator is installed into the `openshift-operators` namespace.
+Each subsequent ACD operand is installed into the selected namespace.

+## Option 2: Single namespace mode

+When the ACD operator is installed using single namespace mode, each ACD operator and it's ACD operand are installed into the specified namespace.

+If no namespace is specified on the [cloudctl CLI](https://ibm.github.io/acd-containers/installing/installing/#install-the-acd-operator-using-cloudctl), the `ibm-wh-acd-operator-system` namespace is used.